Skip to main content

 Patient tolerability, as assessed by incidence of new adverse events following transition to TYVASO DPI, was consistent with the expected known safety profile of TYVASO.5

-AE rate declined during the OEP, suggesting that TYVASO DPI tolerance may improve over time.2,3
+Patients saw a reduction in some AEs throughout the studies, suggesting that TYVASO DPI tolerance may improve over time.

 Systemic exposure was similar between TYVASO DPI and TYVASO1,2